 NHS St Helens CCG is committed to working with our colleagues at the local authority, local hospital trusts and our provider colleagues to make a difference to improve the health of local people.

-We are a membership organisations comprised of 34 GP practices.
+We are a membership organisation made up of 33 GP practices.
 We cover the geographical area of St Helens which includes the areas Sutton, St Helens, Earlestown, Rainhill, Eccleston, Clock Face, Haydock, Billinge, Rainford and Newton-le-Willows.

-NHS St Helens CCG falls entirely within the boudary of St Helens Council and covers a population of approximately 178,000 people with a budget of around £226.3 million.
+NHS St Helens CCG falls entirely within the boundary of St Helens Council and covers a population of approximately 178,000 people with a budget of around £226.3 million.

 Click here for a copy of NHS St Helens CCG's Constitution.